lukethinnes/twatter/README.md

 # Twatter

-A simulated Twitter experience that will reject posts unless you are being a twat.
+A Twitter simulator that will reject posts unless you are being a twat.